convert dwg to pdf with GroupDocs.Conversion for Java

 When dealing with large CAD files:

-• Memory Management: Ensure sufficient heap size by using JVM options like -Xmx to increase memory.
+• Memory Management: Allocate sufficient heap size using JVM options such as -Xmx2g.

-• Batch Processing: Process multiple files in batches to manage resource usage effectively.
+• Batch Processing: Process multiple files in batches to keep resource usage predictable.

 FAQ Section